By Lee Davidson

 Here is a look at some of the more interesting new laws coming Tuesday:

 • Panhandling.
-HB101 bans panhandling along state highways, freeways and their shoulders — but not on public sidewalks.
+HB101 bans panhandling along state highways, freeways, and their shoulders — but not on public sidewalks.

-It upset some lawmakers because it also bans off-the-sidewalk “honk and waves” by candidates and firefighter “fill the boot” drives in traffic.
+It upset some lawmakers because it also bans off-the-sidewalk “honk and waves” by candidates and firefighters “fill the boot” drives in traffic.
 It is designed to replace an anti-panhandling bill that was struck down as discriminatory.

 • Revenge porn.
 Jilted lovers, beware of reprisals: HB71 bans “revenge porn.”
-The legislation outlaws distributing “intimate images,” such as partial nudity or sexual conduct, of adults without consent and with intent to cause emotional distress or harm.
+The legislation outlaws distributing “intimate images,” such as partial nudity or sexual conduct, of adults without consent and intent to cause emotional distress or harm.

-Sponsor Rep. Marie Poulson, D-Cottonwood Heights, said revenge porn has led to suicides, job losses, school transfers and destroyed families.
+Sponsor Rep. Marie Poulson, D-Cottonwood Heights, said revenge porn has led to suicides, job losses, school transfers, and destroyed families.

 Last year, Utah added 289 extra miles of 80-mph speed limits on select rural freeways.
-Utah and Texas are the only states with such high speed limits.
+Utah and Texas are the only states with such high-speed limits.

 The law had run into turbulence when some lawmakers wanted to know such things as whether it would be legal to shoot down a drone hovering in their backyard.

 • Education.
 HB286 allows elementary schools to instruct parents and kids on preventing child sexual abuse.
-It was pushed by kidnap victim Elizabeth Smart and abuse victim Deondra Brown, of the Five Browns piano group.
+It was pushed by kidnap victim Elizabeth Smart and abuse victim Deondra Brown of the Five Browns piano group.

-SB122 creates an education bill of rights saying that parents are the people primarily in charge of their children’s education, and schools “shall reasonably accommodate” their requests for special or advanced education, absences, advancing early, remaining in a grade or skipping year-end assessment tests.
+SB122 creates an education bill of rights saying that parents are the people primarily in charge of their children’s education, and schools “shall reasonably accommodate” their requests for special or advanced education, absences, advancing early, remaining in a grade, or skipping year-end assessment tests.

-SB58 requires schools to be equipped with carbon-monoxide detectors.
+SB58 requires schools to be equipped with carbon monoxide detectors.
 Last year, dozens of children were sickened by a carbon-monoxide leak at Montezuma Creek Elementary School.

 • Air pollution.
 HB154 creates a grant program to help those who heat their homes by burning wood to convert to cleaner sources.
 SB99 requires that at least half of passenger cars purchased by the state government be high-efficiency or alternative-fuel vehicles.